SECURING YOUR FLAG HALYARD

 when you are below.

-* Set the Button shroud cleat not higher than
+* Set the button shroud cleat not higher than

 20 cm.
 (8") below the hitch.

-* Finally adjust your halyard length to
+* Finally adjust your halyard length (without flag) to

 make it fit around the Button cleat.

-No matter how many flags you fly, the adjustable
+No matter how many flags you fly.

-button shroud cleat adapts easily to
+The adjustable button shroud cleat

-the varying length of your halyard.
+follows the varying length of

 Use 3 mm (1/8”) braided polyester halyard rope.